 Talking about temples, you might have heard about Beatles Ashram in Rishikesh.
 Bask in 1968 the Beatles stayed at Maharishi Mahesh Yogi Ashram in Rishikesh to study Transcendental Meditation.
 It was one of the most productive activity periods of the band, which resulted in 18 songs recorded for “The White Album” as well as many other songs used for individual projects.

 The Beatles is a truly legendary band with millions of fans and followers, hence the abandoned temple has attracted numerous visitors every year.
 As a result, it was renamed to Beatles Ashram and opened to the public in 2015.
 I had in mind to visit it too, but an Indian ticket costs 150 INR, a foreigner ticket costs 600 INR.
-Secondly, it was strange for me that a private entity was selling the tickets.
+Secondly, it was strange to me that a private entity was selling the tickets.

 Maybe if I was an Indian, I would think differently, but there is a whole chunk of interesting and/or socially useful things I can do in 600 INR.
 From the other side, the temple has numerous graffiti art dedicated to the band and their music.
 Overall, it’s more of a “fan place” rather than a stage in the life of the band.
 Now since you know a big picture, you can decide for yourself whether it’s worth visiting or not.